• NecoJobs Logo - Nepal's Leading Job Portal

 Taxable income is the amount of salary on which tax is actually calculated.
 It is found after subtracting tax-exempt allowances and allowed deductions from your gross salary.
 This final amount is then used to apply salary tax slabs and rates.
 Many employees think tax is charged on their full salary, which is not true.
 Understanding the difference between gross salary and taxable income helps you clearly see how much tax you should pay and avoids confusion when checking your payslip.

-Tax Deductions That Help You Save Money
+Tax Deductions That Help You Save Tax

-PF, CIT, and SSF Contributions
+1. PF, CIT, and SSF Contributions

 Provident Fund (PF), Citizen Investment Trust (CIT), and Social Security Fund (SSF) are common savings plans for salaried people in Nepal.
 A small amount is taken from your salary every month and saved in these funds.
 The good part is that this amount is not counted as taxable income, so it helps reduce your salary tax.
 At the same time, these funds help you save money for the future, such as retirement or emergencies.
 There is a yearly limit on how much you can claim, so understanding these limits helps you get the maximum tax benefit.

-Life and Health Insurance Premiums
+2. Life and Health Insurance Premiums

-Money paid for life insurance and health insurance can also reduce your salary tax in Nepal.
+Amount paid for life insurance and health insurance can also reduce your salary tax in Nepal.
 When you pay insurance premiums, the government allows you to subtract a certain amount from your taxable income.
 This means you pay less tax while keeping yourself and your family protected.
 Life insurance gives financial support to your family, and health insurance helps cover medical expenses.
 Always keep your insurance payment receipts safe, as they are needed to claim this tax benefit.

-Other Tax Deductions You Should Know
+3. Other Tax Deductions

 Some salaried employees in Nepal may get extra tax deductions depending on their job or location.
 For example, people working in remote or difficult areas may receive special tax benefits.
 There are also some government-approved investments that can help reduce tax.
 These benefits may not apply to everyone, but when they do, they can lower your tax amount a lot.
-Knowing about all possible deductions helps you avoid paying more tax than required and keeps your salary tax simple and clear.
+Knowing about all possible deductions helps you avoid paying more tax than required and keeps your salary tax clear.

 How to Calculate Salary Tax in Nepal